Conferences and Teaching

 Academic Case Conference

-A case-based discussion in a “morning report” format, led daily by the chief resident along with faculty, to include a discussion of clinical cases, board review questions, and occasional time in the simulation center.
+A case-based discussion in a “morning report” format, led daily by the chief resident along with faculty, to include a discussion of clinical cases with emphasis on hypothesis driven data gathering, clinical reasoning, differential building and evidence-based workup and management decisions on active cases.

 Core Lecture Series

-An 18-month rolling curriculum of general internal medicine and medicine subspecialty topics are presented three times weekly during the noon hour.
+A 24-month rolling curriculum of general internal medicine and medicine subspecialty topics are presented by internist and sub-specialists utilizing ABIM Blueprint.

 Board Review

-Residents are provided with free access to MKSAP and NEJM Knowledge +.
-Senior residents participate in a weekly Board Review series.
+Residents are provided with free access to MKSAP during intern year and U-World question bank during graduating year.
+Senior residents participate in weekly Board Review series during inpatient and outpatient academic half day.

 Simulation Curriculum